History of British newspapers

-The history of British newspapers dates to the 17th century with the emergence of regular publications covering news and gossip.
+The history of British newspapers begins in the 17th century with the emergence of regular publications covering news and gossip.
 The relaxation of government censorship in the late 17th century led to a rise in publications, which in turn led to an increase in regulation throughout the 18th century.
 The Times began publication in 1785 and became the leading newspaper of the early 19th century, before the lifting of taxes on newspapers and technological innovations led to a boom in newspaper publishing in the late 19th century.
 Mass education and increasing affluence led to new papers such as the Daily Mail emerging at the end of the 19th century, aimed at lower middle-class readers.

 In the early 20th century, the British press was dominated by a few wealthy press barons.
 Many papers published more popular stories, including sports and other features, in an attempt to boost circulation.
 In 1969 Rupert Murdoch bought and relaunched The Sun as a tabloid and soon added pictures of topless models on Page 3.
 Within a few years the Sun was the UK's most popular newspaper.

 In the 1980s national newspapers began to move out of Fleet Street, the traditional home of the British national press since the 18th century.
 By the early 21st century newspaper circulation began to decline.

 In the early 2010s many British newspapers were implicated in a major phone hacking scandal which led to the closure of the News of the World after 168 years of publication and the Leveson Inquiry into press standards.